luslab/oz-bulk-rnaseq/D. Alignment.md

 Tools used to be separated into aligners vs mappers.
 However these have become combined over time.
 However a distinction still exists.
 For example, studies examining SNPs and variations in a genome would be primarily alignment-oriented.
 However, studies focusing on RNA-Seq would be essentially mapping-oriented.
 The reason for this difference is that in RNA-Seq you would need to know where the measurements come from, but you would be less concerned about their proper alignment.

 ### **CIGAR** (Concise idiosyncratic gapped alignment report string)
-CIstring is an alignment format used in SAM (sequence alignment map) files.
+CIGAR string is an alignment format used in SAM (sequence alignment map) files.
 CIGAR uses letters M, I, D etc to indicate how the read aligned to the reference sequence at that specific locus.
 In  extended CIGAR the symbol `X` is used for mismatches.
 **M**  - Alignment (can be a sequence match or mismatch!)
 **I**  - Insertion in the read compared to the reference **D**  - Deletion in the read compared to the reference